Macy's, Inc.: Early history

-Takeover by Robert Campeau
+Acquisition by Campeau

 Canadian real estate developer Robert Campeau – who had taken over and dismembered Allied Stores in 1986 – attempted to take over Federated starting in early 1988 which Federated fought off in a high-profile battle, with Macy's (at that time not part of Federated, but a rival), also submitting competitive bids of over $6 billion.
 Nonetheless, in April 1988, Federated gave in and agreed to a $6.6 billion takeover by Campeau.
 It was the largest merger in corporate history, barring the oil sector.
 Macy's paid Campeau $1.1 billion to acquire the 20-store Bullock's/Bullocks Wilshire and the 25-store specialty apparel chain I. Magnin.
 Two years later, Federated filed for bankruptcy after Campeau failed to refinance the debt of Federated and Allied Stores Corp.
-In 1992, Campeau was ousted and Federated emerged from bankruptcy as a new public company.
+In 1992, Campeau was ousted and Federated emerged from bankruptcy as a new public company, Federated Stores, Inc., dropping the word "Department" from the previous company.
 As part of the reorganization, Federated sold the Ralphs chain to a group of owners led by Edward J. DeBartolo Corporation.

 Acquisition of Macy's

 Also in 1992, Macy's declared bankruptcy; Federated acquired it two years later, in 1994.
 The name of the once-main-rival of Federated, Macy's, would soon become the consumer-facing identity of most of Federated's stores.

 In 1995 Federated bought Broadway Stores, Inc. and its California-based Emporium-Capwell, Weinstock's and The Broadway chains.
 Macy's changed the nameplate of these three chains and Bullock's to Macy's, or in some cases, turned locations into Bloomingdales.
 In 2003, Federated changed the nameplates of almost all their remaining non-Macy's stores – the lone exception was Bloomingdales – to include the Macy's name, a rebranding internally dubbed Project Hyphen.
 For example, Seattle-based The Bon Marché became Bon-Macy's; Goldsmith's in Tennessee became Goldsmith's-Macy's; Lazarus, Burdines, and Rich's also added "-Macy's" to their name.
 A year later, the hyphenated names were changed to simply Macy's, a rebranding process referred internally to as Project Star.

-The department store chain Stern's, a division of Federated, ceased operations in 2001 and most of its stores became Macy's stores.

 Federated began selling goods online in 1998, rather later than most contemporary large retailers; Federated ran a private bank, FDS Bank, which issued and maintained the majority of its own consumer credit card portfolio, was one of the last credit card banks to begin to allow its cardholders to access account information online (around 2004).